 The most common type of water repellent sealer is a Silane-Siloxane sealer.
-Siliconate sealers are fantastic water repellent sealers, but when used on dense concrete, like a garage floor, they will leave behind a semi-permanent white surface residue.
-Silane-Siloxane water repellents are the best penetrating water repellent sealer for dense concrete because they won't leave a surface residue, and they won't change the look or color of the concrete.
+Siliconate sealers are fantastic water repellent sealers, but when used on dense or medium to dark colored concrete, they will leave behind a semi-permanent white surface residue.
+Silane-Siloxane water repellents are the best penetrating water repellent sealer for dense concrete because they won’t leave a surface residue, and they won’t change the look or color of the concrete.

 Which Penetrating Concrete Sealer is Best?

 As mentioned before, one type of penetrating sealer isn’t better than the other, but the best sealer for your garage floor will depend heavily on the condition of your concrete and your reason for sealing.
 If you have issues with dusting, weak concrete, efflorescence, or seepage, then you want a concrete densifier.
 If you have issues with staining and deterioration, moisture, mold or mildew, then you want a water repellent sealer.
 If you have weak concrete, and concrete with issues caused by water absorption, then you need both a densifier and a water repellent sealer.
 In this case, you would apply the densifier first, followed by the water repellent sealer a week later.
 While it never hurts to use a densifier, water repellent sealers are the best type of sealer for use on garage floors because it offers the most protection against water damage.